-Realise that misunderstanding is bound to occur, and be alert for all cues to this effect.
+• Realise that misunderstanding is bound to occur, and be alert for all cues to this effect.

-- · Listen, listen, listen, and listen again. - Share opinions, feelings and perceptions generated by the message,
+Listen, listen, listen, and listen again.

 Thus, both parties separately as well as together have to work to remove the barriers and achieve the communication effectiveness.